-- 1.45 Medicines are always securely stored in accordance with individual product instructions. - 1.46 The Schools will carry out a risk assessment to consider any risks to the health and safety of the School community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 1.47 All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 1.48 Emergency medication such as reliever inhalers and adrenaline pens will be kept in reception.
-In the case of medication, which is not required in an emergency, this will be stored in the medical room. - 1.49 Students who do not carry and administer their own medication understand which members of staff will administer their medication. - 1.50 If a student is prescribed a controlled drug, it will be kept in safe custody in a locked, non-portable container and only named staff and the student will have access. - 1.51 Parents should collect all medicines belonging to their student at the end of each term and are responsible for ensuring that any date-expired medication is collected from the School.
+- 1.44 Medicines are always securely stored in accordance with individual product instructions. - 1.45 The Schools will carry out a risk assessment to consider any risks to the health and safety of the School community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 1.46 All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 1.47 Emergency medication such as reliever inhalers and adrenaline pens will be kept in reception.
+In the case of medication, which is not required in an emergency, the student will be told where their medication is stored and who holds the key. - 1.48 Students who do not carry and administer their own medication understand which members of staff will administer their medication. - 1.49 If a student is prescribed a controlled drug, it will be kept in safe custody in a locked, non-portable container and only named staff and the student will have access. - 1.50 Parents should collect all medicines belonging to their student at the end of each term and are responsible for ensuring that any date-expired medication is collected from the School.
 If medication is not collected despite reminders, it will be destroyed.